-Other changes - since we started on the RV tear-down it's been just me and Jerud working on it.
+Other news - since we started on the RV teardown it's been just me and Jerud working on it.
 But we got some help.
 Our good friend Andrew came up for the holiday and we put him to work.
 He's awesome - spending his days off helping us tear apart the trailer.
-It made a big difference having him around and we got a lot done.
+It's made a big difference having him around and we got a lot done.

-In the previous post I mentioned that we thought we could just push the slide into the RV enough to get the last piece of siding off the RV.
-Turns out it's not so simple and the entire slide had to come off.
-Because of the weight of the slide Jerud had to build temporary legs to brace the slide up while it was being pull out from the RV.
-Our neighbor at the storage unit came and helped out.
-After the slide was all unscrewed and disconnected from the main body the guys pulled the slide out and quickly set it on saw horses.
+I mentioned in the previous post that we thought we could just push the slide into the RV enough to get the last piece of siding off the RV (and eventually another piece to go back on).
+Turned out it's not so simple.
+The entire slide had to come off.
+Jerud had to build temporary legs to brace the slide up while it was being pull out from the RV because of the weight of the slide.
+Our storage unit neighbor came and helped out.
+After the slide was all unscrewed and disconnected from the main body, the guys pulled it out and quickly set it on saw horses.
 With that done the last piece of siding finally came off!

 While Andrew and I were on the roof, Jerud worked on removing the stove, dinette, carpet and linoleum flooring.